-The world’s best 16 teams will go head-to-head for netball’s ultimate prize from 12 to 21 July 2019.
+The world’s best 16 teams went head-to-head for netball’s ultimate prize from 12 to 21 July 2019.

-More information about the qualification process for the Netball World Cup 2019 and world rankings can be found here.
+More information about the qualification process for the Vitality Netball World Cup 2019 and world rankings can be found here.

-Where teams in groups F and G have already played each other in the Preliminaries Stage One (i.e. A1 has already played A2 and A3), these results will carry through to the Preliminaries Stage Two.
+Where teams in groups F and G have already played each other in the Preliminaries Stage One (i.e. A1 has already played A2 and A3), these results were carry through to the Preliminaries Stage Two.

 Groups F and G

 The teams finishing first and second in groups F and G went through to the semi-finals, with the top placed team in each group facing the second placed team in the other group.
 The winners of each semi-final competed for gold in the final, with the losers playing for bronze.